ryukau/VSTPlugins/docs/manual/ClangSynth/ClangSynth_en.md

     - `Always` : Always slide from the pitch of last note.
     - `Sustain` : Only slide when 2 or more keys are pressed.
     - `Reset to 0` : When number of pressed key is changed from 0 to 1, or 1 to 0, pitch will be slide to 0 Hz.
 Otherwise, slide behaves same as other 2 options.
 On release, slide time follows the value of `Gain->Release`, instead of `Misc.->Slide`.

+2x Sampling

+:   When checked, it enables 2-fold oversampling.

+    Recommend to turn on for better metallic texture.
+However it doubles the CPU load.

+    When turned off, it reduces CPU load.
+However it also degrades metallic texture because of the high frequency loss caused by linear interpolation used in delays inside of FDN.
+It might be better to use external equalizer to compensate the high frequency loss.

 #### Oscillator
 ClangCymbal uses mix of noise and pulse train as an oscillator.